While hiking along the Yarkon River in Tel Aviv, we will go over the basics (like a river map) and see what it offers.

 And if you want to sail at the river by yourself you can rent a boat at Yarkon River sailing.
 There are different types of boats, both with engines and without.
 The only downside is the price.
-For most types of boats, it starts with 100 NIS per hour.
+For most types of boats, it starts at 100 NIS per hour.
 Therefore these boats are usually standing.
 But, this gives me an opportunity to photograph them 😉

 The left side is for pedestrians, and the right is for bicycles: